 Oxygen is natural and does no harm and since the side-effects of treatments for other conditions has been noted thinking on PTSD has started to change.
 The change is that rather than treating PTSD as a mental illness it should be treated as a medical illness.
 Much of the evidence from Hyperbaric Oxygen Treatment has been and is anecdotal but it is sufficient enough to warrant further studies and use of the treatment specifically for PTSD.

-The equipment needed for the treatment is expensive and specialised staff are required to administer the treatment but this will not stop research and the progress being made.
+The equipment needed for the treatment is expensive and specialized staff are required to administer the treatment but this will not stop research and the progress being made.
 Hyperbaric Oxygen Treatment is a still a long way away from being considered a cure but awareness of the treatment does need raising to make it available for as many as possible.
 So far the results are proving more positive than negative and overtime it is hoped that PTSD can be controlled and managed or even fully cured with the technique that uses nature’s own self-repairing medication aka Oxygen.